 Navigate to Catalog > Installed Operators.
-The CodeReady Workspaces Operator with an InstallSucceded message displays.
+The CodeReady Workspaces operator with an InstallSucceded message is displayed.

-To deploy CodeReady Workspaces 1.2 on the Operator, take the following steps:
+To deploy CodeReady Workspaces 1.2 on the operator:

-- To create a custom resource Che Cluster that the Operator will watch in the selected namespace, click on the Operator > CodeReady Workspaces Cluster (or click Provided APIs).
+- In the selected namespace, create a custom resource Che Cluster that the operator will watch.
+To do so, click Operator > CodeReady Workspaces Cluster.

 Click Create Che Cluster.

 A template for creating a Che-cluster type custom resource is available.
 When using OpenShift OAuth or a self-signed certificate, grant cluster administrator privileges to the codeready-operator service account.
 For instructions, see the operator description when you initially install the operator.